WallStreetMojo

 Accounts Receivables Accounting

-Let us take one case study and see how it works.
+Let us take an account receivables example to see how it works.
 ToysforU sales and receipts from customers are shown below.

 • All customers buy on credit and pay cash the following year if they are not bankrupt.
 Any uncollected receivables are then written off.